adgoudz/dotfiles/README.md

 LINK: .config/git => ../dotfiles/git/.config/git
 ```

-In other words, Stow creates one symlink to mirror the contents of the `git` package
+You can see that Stow creates one symlink to mirror the contents of the `git` package
 directory within our target directory (two levels higher).
 This is exactly where Git
 expects to find the global ignore file: